ranga4all1/support-queue-assistant-rag/README.md

 pipenv run python app.py
 ```

-## Using the application

-When the application is running, we can start using it.

-### Using `requests`
+### Testing the API using `requests`

-When the application is running, you can use requests to send questions — use `test.py` for testing it:
+When the API is running, you can use requests to send questions — use `test.py` for testing it:

 ```
 pipenv run python test.py